robinssq/api-docs/docs/tagmerchant.rst

 Start by navigating to your Google Tag Manager Dashboard.

-- Select "Tap Configuration" to begin making a new pixel.
+- Select "Tag Configuration" to begin making a new pixel.

 .. image:: _static/pixel_implementation_screenshots/1_tap_configuration.png